A Brief History

 Changing with the times

-Over the decades, Sea Grant has been involved in most of the big issues facing the coast: the rise and fall of fisheries stocks, the drive to create new seafood products - and the challenges posed by a water-intensive processing industry, the changes the economy, resource scarcity and demographic shift have brought to coastal communities.
+Over the decades, Sea Grant has been involved in most of the big issues facing the coast: the rise and fall – and sometimes, recovery – of regional fisheries, the drive to create new seafood products (and the challenges posed by a water-intensive processing industry), and the multiple ways changing economies, resources and demographics have affected coastal people and communities.

-The program has grown to become a trusted resource for coastal communities, and for state lawmakers and agencies, who’ve called on Sea Grant to help them engage coastal residents on such volatile and timely topics as harvest restrictions, marine reserves and off-shore energy development.
+Over nearly half a century, Oregon Sea Grant has become a trusted resource for coastal communities, and for state lawmakers and agencies who’ve called on us to help them engage coastal residents on such volatile and timely topics as ocean harvest restrictions, marine reserves and offshore energy development.

-With resident Extension faculty stationed up and down the coast, a core of marine educators and aquarists at the (now Hatfield) Marine Science Center, and capable scientists, communicators and administrators on the OSU campus, Sea Grant has become an important part of the OSU research and public engagement community.
+With resident Extension faculty stationed up and down the coast; a core of marine educators and aquarists at the (now Hatfield) Marine Science Center; and capable scientists, communicators and administrators on the OSU campus, Sea Grant has become an important part of OSU's research and public-engagement portfolio.

 Committed to the future

-Today, as both state and federal governments tighten their belts, Oregon Sea Grant works strategically, engaging with multiple collaborators and funding sources to extend and build on its 40-year history of excellence.
-The program is guided by a strategic plan designed to adjust with changing regional, national and institutional priorities.
-New issues - climate change, tsunami preparedness, wave energy - have moved to the forefront, but the program's priorities remain the same.
+Today, Oregon Sea Grant works strategically, engaging with multiple collaborators and funding sources to extend and build on its four-decade history of excellence.
+The program is guided by a strategic plan designed to adjust with shifting regional, national and institutional priorities.
+New issues – climate change, tsunami preparedness, wave energy – have moved to the forefront, but the program's priorities remain the same.

 Learn more